 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.

-I won’t lie to you; when we travel, my husband and I always make sure our needs are met as well as the kids.
+I won’t lie to you; when my husband and I travel we like to make sure our needs are met as well as the kids.

 Let’s be honest.

 Who wants to shed out a bucket load of cash taking kids to a so-called ‘family-friendly destination’ only to get there and find yourself bored to tears; stood for hours on end watching your kids whizz past on the merry go round in Barcelona which, quite frankly, they could have done for free back home at the local park?

 A successful family vacation needs to address the needs of everyone; kids, parents and in my case – the bank manager, and that usually only happens when you do your homework and find some unique destinations.

 Hopefully, this guide will give you the best of both worlds.
 Parents and children visiting these European cities will all have a happy time without having to spend a fortune.
 It is my job to make sure that you love Europe, as well as the kids.